How To Live A Non-Toxic Lifestyle On A Budget

 Avoid buying single-use cleaning products like cleaning wipes and use a spray bottle and washable rag.
 Opt for wool dryer balls that you can reuse over and over again instead of dryer sheets.

-Buy Bulk Cleaning Products: Attitude Eco Cleaning Refills contain 64.7 ounces of their cleaning and laundry products, so you can refill a smaller spray bottle when it’s empty.
+Buy Bulk Cleaning Products: Attitude Bulk Cleaning Supply Refills contain either 64.7 or 135.3 ounces of their cleaning and laundry products, so you can refill a smaller bottle when it’s empty.
 Truly Free is a brand that carries laundry detergent, spray cleaners, floor cleaner, dish soap and more, and none of the products contain harmful chemicals.
 Simply buy the container once and purchase concentrated refills as needed.
 Truly Free is both economical and eco-friendly.

 Stock a cleaning caddy with natural cleaning supplies and carry it with you from room to room.
 If you use a natural cleaning caddy, you won’t have to buy multiple cleaning products for each room.